Developer: Ivan Stepanov, based in Stuttgart, Germany

 Platform: PC, Windows

-- Models from the Cold War are used to calculate physical effects of nuclear explosions on military targets and on population using a high-resolution population density grid.
+- Models from the Cold War are used to calculate the physical effects of nuclear explosions on military targets and on the population using a high-resolution population density grid.

 - Create attack plans aiming at military targets or population.